-Homemade Ranch Dressing is all-natural, loaded with buttermilk and herbs, simple to make, and so good that you'll never go back to store-bought again!
+Homemade Ranch Dressing is all-natural, loaded with buttermilk and fresh herbs, quick and easy to make, and SO delicious that you'll never go back to store-bought again!

-When I was a kid, my mom always made "homemade" ranch dressing using those (not homemade) Hidden Valley packets.
+When I was a kid, my mom always made "homemade" ranch dressing using those (not homemade) dry seasoning packets.
 In college, I was introduced to glorious Hidden Valley Ranch goodness in a bottle.
 In fact, my roommates and I always had a jumbo jug in the fridge.
-We didn't keep it on hand for salads, mind you…instead we dipped our pizza in it. 😉
+We didn't keep it on hand for salads, mind you...everyone back then knew it was for dipping our pizza. 😉

-And then one day, it occurred to me that maybe it would be a worthwhile experiment to attempt my own from-scratch ranch salad dressing, in hopes of recapturing my ranch-loving days of yore.
+And then one day, it occurred to me that maybe it would be a worthwhile experiment to attempt my own from-scratch Homemade Ranch Dressing, in hopes of recapturing my ranch-loving days of yore.
 And you know what?
 The dressing I whipped up was surprisingly good.
-So I just kept on adjusting and tweaking my recipe until I arrived at a Homemade Buttermilk Ranch Dressing that honestly puts HV to shame!
+So I just kept on adjusting and tweaking until I arrived at a ranch dressing recipe that honestly puts every store-bought brand to shame!

 How to Make Ranch Dressing

-Sometimes making the things you love at home from scratch can be a bit intimidating, but I promise that this ranch is worth the minimal effort.
+Sometimes making the things you love at home from scratch can be a bit intimidating, but I promise that this ranch dressing recipe is worth the minimal effort.
 It's healthier (as in, no additives or preservatives), more budget-friendly, and quick and easy to whip up in a flash.
-In fact, I feel like I make this ranch dressing at least once a week around here!

 How to Make Buttermilk

 Buttermilk is one of those ingredients that most people don't keep in their fridge.
 But I do feel like it's an integral part of this recipe, as it gives ranch dressing its slightly tangy taste.
-The good thing, though, is that you can make your own buttermilk.
+The good news is that you can easily make your own buttermilk!

 Is Mayonnaise Really Necessary?

-Just keep in mind that if you want to keep your dressing “real food” quality, you need to pay attention to the ingredients in the mayonnaise that you buy.
+Just keep in mind that if you want to keep your Homemade Ranch Dressing “real food” quality, you need to pay attention to the ingredients in the mayonnaise that you buy.
 If you’re feeling really gung-ho, you can even make your own from scratch!
 But don't feel obligated...there are store-bought jars of mayo with decent ingredients, so just be sure to read the labels.

 How Do I Make Ranch Dip?